What is the State of Marijuana in Nebraska?

 Having gathered over the required 121,669 signatures and set to appear on the 2020 ballot, Lancaster County Sheriff Terry Wagner filed a lawsuit at the Supreme Court, praying the court strikes the initiative from the November 2020 ballot.
 The sheriff took this step after failing to convince the Nebraska Secretary of State to keep the initiative off the ballot.
 The Supreme Court ruled in favor of the sheriff, and the Medical Marijuana Legalization Initiative was struck out of the 2020 ballot.

 In 2022, attempts by medical cannabis legalization advocates who sought to put a pair of medical cannabis access proposals before voters also failed.
 They were unable to gather the needed signatures to place the proposals on the November 2022 ballot.
 In January 2023, LB 588, a bill that would legalize certain forms of marijuana for medical use, was introduced by Senator Anna Wishart.
 If passed, the bill, cited as the Medicinal Cannabis Act, will create a framework for legalizing medical marijuana in Nebraska.
 The Judiciary Committee considered this bill in February 2023 but did not take immediate action.
 Another bill, Legislative Bill 634, was also introduced in January 2023.
-It seeks to legalize recreational marijuana for adults aged 21 years and over in Nebraska.
-However, none of these bills has been enacted as of early 2024.
+It sought to legalize recreational marijuana for adults aged 21 years and over in Nebraska.
+However, none of these bills were passed by the state’s legislature.

 Cultivation of marijuana in the United States, the early 17th century.